rpm-software-management/dnf-plugins-core/doc/builddep.rst

 DNF builddep Plugin
 ===================

-Install whatever is needed to build the given .src.rpm or .spec file.
+Install whatever is needed to build the given .src.rpm, .nosrc.rpm or .spec file.

 --------
 Synopsis